 Pearl: use temporary K-wire for further screw insertion

-If you have used an appropriate K-wire size for temporary fixation of the fracture, you can insert an additional cannulated screw over it, to enhance stability.
+If you have used an appropriate K-wire size for temporary fixation of the fracture, you can now insert an additional cancellous screw further to enhance stability.

 8. Wound closure

 Irrigate all wounds copiously.
 Insert an intraarticular suction drain.
-Close the joint using absorbable sutures.
-The use of suction drains in the extraarticular tissues may be considered.
+Close the joint and the iliotibial tract using absorbable sutures.
 Close the skin and subcutaneous tissue in the routine manner.

 9. Aftercare following screw (and plate) fixation of partial articular fractures